ravirajbhardwaj/authentication/README.md

 ---

-5. This section provides instructions to start the database container using Docker Compose.

-   Prerequisites:

-   - Ensure Docker and Docker Compose are installed on your system..

-   Steps to start the database container:

-   1. Open a terminal or command prompt.
-   2. Navigate to the directory containing the `compose.yml` file.
-   3. Run the following command to start the database container in detached mode:
-      ```bash
-      docker-compose up -d
-      ```
-   4. Confirm that the container is running by executing:
-      ```bash
-      docker ps
-      ```
-   5. To stop the container, use:
-      ```bash
-      docker-compose down
-      ```

----

-6. Use the following commands to run the project:
+5. Use the following commands to run the project:

    Development mode